CrackerCat/KernelSU_Debug/README.md

 1. Kernel-based `su` and root access management.
 2. ~Module system based on overlayfs.~ (Remove soon)
 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.

-4. <Modify> Remove the unnecessary manager signature validation, only keep package name validation as basic security.
+4. Remove the unnecessary manager signature validation, only keep package name validation as basic security.
 Now you can modify the manager as much as you want.
-5. <Modify> Always allow adb shell root.
+5. Always allow adb shell root.
-6. <Modify> Set SELinux Permissive by default for **highest privileges**.
+6. Set SELinux Permissive by default for **highest privileges**.
-7. <Modify> Allow all APPs root, only available on Debug variant.
+7. Allow all APPs root, only available on Debug variant.

 ## Compatibility State